kailash-manasarovar/statement/docs/timeline/2024/june.md

 [![Spy cams in London in 2025](../../content/tweets/spy-cams-in-london.png)](https://x.com/1FRGVN/status/1926266246925795504)

+- It's so interesting that the worst genital boils I ever got were in East Finchley at my family home.
+- The body keeps the score.

 ## Telling my brother at the White Lion

 - I take my brother out to dinner at the White Lion in N2 and tell him everything.